solhint-community/solhint-community/docs/rules/best-practises/no-unused-import.md

 ## Description
-Imported name is not used
+Reports a warning when an imported name is not used

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.